-Living a simple life is about paring back so that you have space to breathe.
+Living a simple lifestyle is about paring back so that you have space to breathe.
 It’s about doing with less because you realize that having more and doing more doesn’t lead to happiness.
 It’s about finding joys in the simple things, and being content with solitude, quiet, contemplation and savoring the moment.

 I’ve learned some key lessons for living a simple life, and I thought I’d share a few with you.